 In the 14th century, Europe suffers from a kind of Covid-19 virus, called the Black Death.
 About 200 million people die from it and the Europeans blame the Jews to cause this illness.
 They are chased and massacred.
 A terrible situation for the Jewish people.

 The Jews bury their belongings and valuables and want to recover them when the Black Death finishes.
 Sad enough the day to dig the valuables never comes and centuries later (in Erfurt and Colmar/Germany) people find the Jewish treasures, especially the Jewish betrothal rings by accident.

 From the 16th until the 19th century, the rings are made with filigree work and enamel.
 The enamel adds some color to the rings.

 Betrothal rings are engagement rings and they belong to a family.
 They use the same engagement ring many times and it goes from father to son.
 Sometimes a whole community owns a betrothal ring and the ring goes from engagement to engagement.
 The jewel is too expensive to keep it for yourself.

-The ring is made of pure gold, no gemstones and often decorated with Hebrew inscriptions.
-On top of a simple golden ring, you see houses, temples, palaces or castles in miniature.
+The ring is made of pure gold, no gemstones, and is often decorated with Hebrew inscriptions.
+On top of a simple golden ring, you see houses, temples, palaces, or castles in miniature.
 It is a very delicate and high standard work.
 Sometimes you see a lid with a clasp on top and inside there is a miniature Thora and the words ‘Mazal Tov’ or ‘Good luck’ in the Hebrew language.